In the dark about how to choose the best WordPress theme and which one is perfect for your website?

 Consider the Features You Need

-It’s unclear exactly what features and capabilities a WordPress theme should or should not have.
+Exactly what features and capabilities a WordPress theme should or should not have is unclear.
 You need to choose the theme which suits your needs.
 You probably don’t need the breaking news ticker on the homepage if you don’t operate a news website.

-But there are some characteristics that are always required!
+But some characteristics are always required!
 For instance, your WordPress theme must unquestionably be mobile- and responsive-friendly.
-It’s 2016–2017, and mobile usage has nearly caught up to desktop usage.
+Mobile usage exceeds desktop computer usage.
 Your website will suffer if your theme is not responsive.

 Additionally, simple customization options are also a must-have.
 You do want to have the option to change the color scheme and homepage.